venzu/datasciencecoursera/Data_3_coursera/README.md

 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Files:

+run_analysis.R -  Script to model the study data and get a tidy set. tidy.csv - script run_analysis output.
+CodeBook.md - Describes the variables used in the final tidy set.